espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Translucent Skin.md

 # Translucent Skin
 ![[icons-sundries-books-book-red-exclamation.webp|150]]

 Your body is translucent while underwater.
-Whenever you are fully submerged in water, you can Hide from other creatures even if you don't have cover against them and aren't [[Concealed]] from them.
+Whenever you are fully submerged in water, you can Hide from other creatures even if you don't have cover against them and aren't [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Concealed]] from them.